Kosovo itinerary: how to spend one week in Kosovo

 Daytrip 2: The monastery of Decani

-Decani is easy to visit from Peja.
+Decani is easy to visit as a day trip from Peja.
 The monastery of Decani in Kosovo is not without controversy.
 The monks belong to one of the oldest dioceses of the Serbian orthodox church and it was built by a Serbian king in the mid 14th century.
 Therefore, the monastery is of great importance for Serbia that does not recognize Kosovo’s independence.

 Kosovar Albanians have showed their discontent about the monastery multiple times.
 Because of the continuing tensions it is on UNESCO’s World Heritage in danger list.
 The monastery is still guarded by KFOR UN soldiers although things have calmed down in recent years.

-My taxi first passes through a checkpoint way before I see the barbed wired walls of the monastery.
-To get in I had to show my passport and received a special visitor pass.
+My taxi first passed through a checkpoint, way before I see the barbed wired walls of the monastery.
+To get in, I had to show my passport and received a special visitor pass.
 The interior of the church is full of wonderful fresco’s and well worth the time and effort.

 Logistics: Hire a taxi or take a bus from Peja to Decani and walk 2 kilometers to the church.
 You could also stop here on your way from Peja to Prizren.